-This paper investigates a practical application of deconvolution technique-based optimal scheduling for limited energy units (LEUs).
-The computer program is developed so that the probabilities of unit outage are taken into account by capacity model building, and the deconvolution technique is used to determine the optimal scheduling for LEUs.
-The program has been tested with the simplified Thailand power system.
-The results show that the deconvolution technique-based optimal scheduling for LEUs can dispatch all daily energy specified at the optimal condition leading to the lower daily operating cost than that without deconvolution calculation.
-The method can effectively associate the unit commitment problem as a preliminary scheduling for LEUs.
+This paper investigates a practical application of deconvolution technique base optimal scheduling of limited energy units (LEUs).
+The computer program has been developed so that the probabilities of unit outages are taken into account by capacity model building and deconvolution technique is used to determine the optimal scheduling of LEUs.
+The program has been tested with the equivalent Thai power system with 110 power generating units, including 16 LEUs (hydro plants).
+The results shows that the deconvolution technique based optimal LEUs scheduling can dispatch all of daily energy specified at the optimal condition leading to the lower daily operating cost than that of scheduling without deconvolution calculation.
+The method can effectively associate the unit commitment problem as a preliminary scheduling of LEUs.

-KEYWORDS: Energy limited unit, Capacity model building, Equivalent load duration curve, Convolution,
+Keywords: energy limited unit, capacity model building, equivalent load duration curve, convolution, deconvolution